The Shipping Law Review: France

 iii Enforcement of foreign judgments and arbitral awards

-The French shipbuilding industry is still active and has proved increasingly promising in recent years.
+The French shipbuilding industry has proved increasingly promising in recent years.
 Shipbuilding contracts are governed by Articles L5113-1 to L5113-6 of the Transport Code, which provide for a holistic approach to contractual freedom.
 Pursuant to Article L5113-2, the main requirement is for the contract to be in writing.
 Moreover, the shipyard is required to make a declaration to the competent maritime administration, to enable the administration to determine whether the necessary safety conditions for the construction are met.

-The guiding principle is thus contractual freedom.
 Two types of sales coexist: the parties must choose between a sale that will be completed on delivery, or a sale in which the ownership is transferred during construction.
 The aim of the latter type of sale is to protect the owner if the shipyard goes bankrupt.

 Regarding the actions that can be engaged against a shipyard for defects, Article L5113-4 of the Transport Code provides that the builder 'guarantees any hidden defect of the vessel, even if the buyer has accepted the delivery without reservation'.
 This action is time-barred one year after the defect is discovered.
 This provision sets out a strict liability regime, reinforced by the applicability of Article 1643 of the Civil Code, which imposes on the seller an obligation to reimburse the purchase price, or to compensate for damage that may have occurred because of the defects.
 Clauses limiting or excluding the builder's liability in the event of the existence of hidden defects are only valid in certain circumstances under French law.